jfto23/termtype/README.md

-# mytype
+# termtype

-_mytype_ is a simple typeracer-like game that runs in the terminal.
+_termtype_ is a simple typeracer-like game that runs in the terminal.

 ![](https://github.com/jfto23/mytype/blob/master/gif/mytype_showcase.gif)